hivestrung/finance-tracker/README.md

     - [Visualization](#visualization)
     - [Statistics](#statistics)

-### Project Manifest
+## Project Manifest
-## Application
-The following is a list of files used in the project and a description of each file.
+The following is a list of files in the finance-tracker project folder and a brief description of each file.

 - finance-tracker
     - category-bar-chart.js